Last updated on November 30th, 2022 at 02:44 pm

 If you were to compare this to a corporate situation, the OM is the CEO and the Doctor is the Board of Directors.

-Weekly, they should meet and review where things are with relation to overall practice goals as well as addressing any other business at hand (personnel, etc.)
+Weekly, they should meet and review where things are in relation to overall practice goals as well as address any other business at hand (personnel, etc.)

-On a daily basis, they would coordinate with regards to what they wanted to get done that day.
+On a daily basis, they would coordinate with regard to what they wanted to get done that day.